Understanding magnetic hyperthermia performance within the "Brezovich criterion": beyond the uniaxial anisotropy description: Results and discussion

-We speculate that the drastic reduction of SLP values even for moderate concentrations, although may seem surprising at first sight, could be due to local non-homogeneity of the NP positions.
-Although, as explained in Sec.\ref{model}, the NPs where distributed at random inside a cube, we have detected the presence of dimers touching each other for all the studies concentrations, being more numerous for increasing $c$.
-Since the interactions are most important for these clusters, even the presence of a small fraction of them could dominate the global heating behavior of the assembly.
-The results of a study about the heating properties of small NP clusters by Ortega-Julia et al. \cite{Ortega-Julia_Nanoscale2023} also indicates this fact.
+We speculate that the drastic reduction of SLP values even for moderate concentrations, although may seem surprising at first sight, could be due to local non-homogeneities of the NP positions.
+Although, as explained in Sec.\ref{model}, the NPs were distributed at random inside a cube, we have detected the presence of NPs in close contact for all the studied concentrations, being more numerous for increasing $c$.
+In particular, the percentage of touching NPs is $6.6 \%$ for $c= 2 \%$ and, for $c= 10 \%$, the number increases up to $26.2 \%$.
+We have ascertained by visual inspection of the NP spatial distributions that most of the cases correspond to dimers, although we cannot exclude the existence of a smaller fraction of trimers in the most concentrated case.
+Since the interactions are most important for these clusters, even the presence of a small fraction of them could influence significantly the global heating behavior of the assembly, as reported elsewhere \cite{Niculaes2017}.
+The results of a study about the heating properties of small NP clusters by Ortega-Julia et al. \cite{Ortega-Julia_Nanoscale2023} also indicate this fact.

-Hysteresis loops at $f= 1000$ MHz (not shown) were also simulated and become very narrow and elongated, giving very lower values of SLP that do not show any discernible trend with $D$ due to noisiness.
+Hysteresis loops at $f= 1000$ kHz (not shown) were also simulated and become very narrow and elongated, giving much lower values of SLP that do not show any discernible trend with $D$ due to noisiness.
 The interactions completely suppress any heating at $c= 10\%$.